-The experience has been found to deepen our practices of mindfulness and compassion, and prepare us to act in the world with more wisdom and skill.
+We’ve found that the experience deepens our practices of mindfulness and compassion, and prepares us to act in the world with more wisdom and skill.

 On our resource list compiled by training leaders, you will find relevant articles, books, websites, audio and video materials.